isomerpages/nlb-reference/pages/about-the-lee-kong-chian-reference-library.md

 permalink: /about-us/lkcrl/
 breadcrumb: About the Lee Kong Chian Reference Library
 ---
 # ![Lee Kong Chian Reference Library](/images/about-us/LKCRL-image.jpg)

-The Lee Kong Chian Reference Library, named after Dr Lee Kong Chian, in honour of the Lee Foundation's S$60 million donation, aims to be the premier resource for works on or about Singapore and the region for local and overseas researchers and academics.
+**The Lee Kong Chian Reference Library**, named after Dr Lee Kong Chian, in honour of the Lee Foundation's S$60 million donation, aims to be the premier resource for works on or about Singapore and the region for local and overseas researchers and academics.

 ## **Lee Kong Chian Reference Library Collection Directory**